 Jessica went on to say – – In truth, you simply have a new reality.
 You're this new person now that has to learn to live with this loss.
 But we all have to make a choice when we lose someone we love.
 Loss can be liberating or debilitating, you get to choose.

-Each and every day, Jessica continues to push forward for her sons, for the other mother's, and the other women entrepreneurs out there.
+Each and every day, Jessica continues to push forward for her sons, for the other mothers, and the other women entrepreneurs out there.
 Healing is a process.
 It took Jessica years to realize she'd been neglecting herself physically in order to survive mentally.
 These days, Jessicas's on a mission to change how she cares for herself.
-But during this process she's remembering to be patient with herseld.
+But during this process, she's remembering to be patient with herself.
 Things seem to come back piece by piece.
 There needs to be a lot of grace given to yourself, and others, in the process of healing and learning a new way to live.

 What you should know about the opioid crisis